oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-rest-api/bidirectional-data-replication-using-rest-api.md

       ```
    This command displays the DISTPATHS running on the `depl_south` deployment.

-   In the next task, you will be able to test the sample report based on the transactions committed when the `add_replication_ActiveActive_curl.sh` script runs.
+   In the next task, you will be able to commit DML transactions to the PDBs.

 ## Task 2: Add DML to DBNORTH and DBSOUTH PDBs and Check the PDBs for Committed Transactions